Dates: 1 Feb, 2 Feb 2024 | 9am-5.30pm | Classroom Learning

 Duration: 2 Days

-This course is part of Professional Certification in Cloud Technologies for the Internet of Things.
+This course is part of Professional Certificate in Cloud Technologies for IoT.

 Who Should Attend